Babies and Pets – How to Introduce, Benefits & Safety Tips

 - Cats and dogs can be nasty and scratch or nip if they are feeling unhappy too much attention to the new bay or something similar.

-- Babies can get over-friendly with pets and a loving lick from the animal can transmit infectious stuff like fecal matter on to the mouth or eyes of your child.
+- Babies can get over-friendly with pets and a loving lick from the animal can transmit infectious stuff like faecal matter onto the mouth or eyes of your child.

 - A cat that urinates indoors or on your baby’s toys is a health hazard.
 Felines are also vulnerable to toxoplasmosis infections which can then be transmitted to humans.